suhank/zea-engine/docs/api/SceneTree/Geometry/Mesh.md

 ### setFaceCounts
 Sets the number of faces on the mesh using an array specifying the counts per polygon size.
-The first item in the array specifies the number of triangles, the second, the number of quads, the 3rd, the number o f5 sided polygons etc.. e.g. to specify 2 triangles, and 7 quads, we would pass [2, 7]
+The first item in the array specifies the number of triangles, the second, the number of quads, the 3rd, the number of 5 sided polygons etc.. e.g. to specify 2 triangles, and 7 quads, we would pass [2, 7]